o-t-w/blog/src/content/blog/using-emoji-on-the-web.md

 You can alternatively use `font-variant-emoji: text` if you want the plain single-color version.

-Browser support is forthcoming.
+[Chrome 131](https://developer.chrome.com/release-notes/131?hl=en#css_font-variant-emoji) shipped support for `font-variant-emoji`.
 It's behind a flag in Firefox.
-Chrome have announced an [intent to ship](https://groups.google.com/a/chromium.org/g/blink-dev/c/MaXgbE4vTbk/m/Q3QbI37IBQAJ) and it's currently being worked on in Safari.

 ### Solving problem 2 (and 3?) with color fonts